The trace formula of GL(3): The terms associated to

 This function is meromorphic in $\lambda_1,\overline{\lambda}$.
 We need to calculate the limit of this term as $\lambda_1\rightarrow \lambda$, so that we replace $\lambda_1 -\lambda$ by $a\lambda_0$, and let $a$ approach 0.
 We decompose it into two terms: $t = s$ and $t \neq s$.

-We deal with the term of $t = s$ similarly as we did in previous sections, that is, use the L'Hopital's rule (while now we use twice).
+We deal with the term of $t = s$ similarly as we did in previous sections, that is, use the L'H\^{o}pital's rule (while now we use twice).
 The result is just (\ref{9.15}) and (\ref{9.16}).
-Then when $t \neq s$, It is not necessary to use L'Hôpital's rule; we can directly let $a$ approach 0 to obtain (\ref{9.17}). \end{proof} Now the term correspond to (\ref{9.16}) is
+Then when $t \neq s$, It is not necessary to use L'H\^{o}pital's rule; we can directly let $a$ approach 0 to obtain (\ref{9.17}). \end{proof} Now the term correspond to (\ref{9.16}) is

 We have proved this term is finite.
 Then we substitute (\ref{9.15}) into $K''_{P_{0}}(f,x,T)$, it equals

 By the continuity of $P_{P_{0}}$, it equals And by the Fourier inversion formula, we have

 So the terms of (\ref{9.4}) and (\ref{9.10}) can be canceled.